Hello and Welcome!

 Do I need a rehearsal?

 Rehearsals can be a great deal of fun too and usually take about an hour.
-We will do a “cue to cue” which means we move through the different sections of the ceremony without saying all the ceremonial language so we keep it fresh and new for the wedding day.
+We will do a “cue to cue” which means we move through the different sections of the ceremony without saying any of the ceremonial language so we keep it fresh and new for the wedding day.